Searching for the perfect waves in Corsica

 This film takes us around the world to understand the secrets of this precious tuber.

 The favorite spice of lovers of sweet things

 It is one of the favorite spices of lovers of sweet things.
 Its evocative name is synonymous with subtle aromas.

-However, it must be authentic because for purists, like pastry chefs or ice-cream makers, vanilla can only be natural.
-Unfortunately, the market has gone wild and artificial flavor retailers are everywhere.
+However, it must be authentic because the vanilla can only be natural for purists, like pastry chefs or ice-cream makers.
+Unfortunately, the market has gone wild, and artificial flavor retailers are everywhere.

 MAURITIUS, THE GENTLE ISLAND [52’]